nnutter/docker-library/ansible/USAGE.md

                   ansible /bin/bash

-Note that if you are on macOS you need to use `/private/etc` instead of `/etc` because _Docker for Mac_ doesn't whitelist `/etc` by default for "seemless volume binding".
+Note that if you are on macOS you need to use `/private/etc` instead of `/etc` because _Docker for Mac_ doesn't whitelist `/etc` by default for "seamless volume binding".

 You should set `KRB5CONF` to the path to your `krb5.conf`, e.g.